markkimsal/homesecurity/README.md

 (The RPi runs at 5v, but signals at 3.3v.
 If you run a 5v arduino, you will need to level shift the UART signals to communicate with the RPi.)

+### Arduino with Raspberry Pi (Alt)

+If you have a 5v Arduino, then you'll have to level shift the signals from Arduino to the RPi.
+This gives you the opportunity to power the Arduino from the panel as a keypad, and the RPi from an external source.
+I haven't tested this setup, but it should work.

+This type of setup would allow you to have the RPi and the Arduino in a remote location, away from the panel, just like a keypad (a keypad that you have to also plugin).

 #Protocol
 Essentially, the data out wire uses 8-bit, even parity, 1 stop bit, inverted, NRZ +12 volt TTL signals.
 But, the data out wire also acts somewhat like a clock wire sometimes.